8rents/dr.readme.md/README.md

 *DR. README md* is a simple markdown converter with a couple of extra features.

 *DR. README md* will convert any README file into a index file for that directory.
+It does so by creating a cache or build directory and creating a web server.
+Page edits are live updated to the build directory.

 *DR. README md* also has the ability to inject menus, can have the style sheet customized (*with or without SASS*) and uses a global template.